-Finally, we’ll finish up with the Fibonacci roulette strategy.
+Finally, we’ll finish up with the Fibonacci roulette strategy, a popular system for roulette tournaments.
 The easiest possible way to explain this system is with another sequence.
 The rule is that your next number must be the total sum of your previous two numbers.

 For instance, 2-2-4-6-10-16-26-42-68 and so on.
 It’ll come as no surprise to you that like the majority of roulette systems, this one is best used when betting on 1/1 payouts.

 The key is to move back two numbers each time you win a bet.
 This will keep your system under control and give you a better chance of making a profit.
 If you win on your first bet then just start from the beginning again and apply the rules that we’ve outlined.